 Time commitment: One month

-While waiting for your background check to be completed, consider taking business-building courses through The CE Shop.
+While waiting for your background check results, consider taking business-building courses through The CE Shop.
 Their three business accelerator course offerings can help you jumpstart your new career by teaching you about real estate marketing, developing leads, and the day-to-day operations of your real estate business in Oregon.

 Time commitment: Two to four weeks